github0null/eide-manual/index.md

 ### 3. Import from Keil 5

 **Attention:** Files with **".uvproj"** suffix must be C51 project.
 Files with **".uvprojx"** suffix must be Keil MDK project

+**The source files in the Keil project structure are copied to the directory of the eide project，The header search path is inherited from Keil**

 The **storageLayout** is RAM/ROM layout. if you choose **useCustomScatterFile**(use custom ARM/GCC linker file)，the option **storageLayout** will be ignore.